SystemsApproach/ops/lifecycle.rst

 required to operate a secure system are encrypted, and only the encrypted versions are checked into the Config Repo.
-This reduces the problem to worrying about just one secret, but effectively kicks the can down the road: How do we manage (both protect and distribute) the secret needed to decrypt the secrets?
+This reduces the problem to worrying about just one secret, but effectively kicks the can down the road.
+How, then, do we manage (both protect and distribute) the secret needed to decrypt the secrets?
 Fortunately, there are mechanisms available to help solve that problem.
 Aether, for example, uses two different approaches, each with its own strengths and